 Cpl.
 Matthew Baxter Braun was born on November 30, 1916, in Sedgewick, Alberta, Canada, to Andrew and Mable Braun.
 He was the second oldest of the couple’s four children and known as “Matt” to his family and friends.
 He grew up at 9 Williamstown Road in Camden, New York, until the family moved to 206 North Madison Street in Rome, New York.
 He graduated from Rome Free Academy in 1934 and after graduation, he held a job annealing at a brass mill.

-Matt was drafted in the U.S. Army in Albany, New York, on March 27, 1941, and was sent to Fort Knox, Kentucky, for basic training.
+Matt was drafted into the U.S. Army in Albany, New York, on March 27, 1941, and was sent to Fort Knox, Kentucky, for basic training.
 After completing basic training, he was assigned to the 753rd Tank Battalion and sent to Camp Polk, Louisiana, where the battalion was stationed.
 After the maneuvers – that were taking place there – the 192nd Tank Battalion received overseas orders.
-Those men considered “too old” for overseas duty were given a chance to resign from federal service.
+Those National Guardsmen considered “too old” for overseas duty or married were given a chance to resign from federal service.
+In addition, National Guardsmen whose enlistments were about to expire were transferred from the battalion.
 It was at that time that Matthew volunteered or had his name drawn to join the tank battalion and was assigned to Headquarters Company.